Informed Consent Writing Tip Sheet

 - Information

-- Provide information to help potential participants understand the study’s risks and benefits to help them decide whether they wish to participate in the research
+- Provide information to help potential subjects understand the study’s risks and benefits to help them decide whether they wish to participate in the research

 - Comprehension

-- Provide information in a way that is meaningful to potential participants.
-Investigators should be able to confirm the potential participant truly comprehends the presented information
+- Provide information in a way that is meaningful to potential subjects.
+Investigators should be able to make certain the potential subject truly understands the presented information

 - Voluntariness

-- Avoid coercion (i.e., threat of harm) and undue influence (excessive, improper, and/or inappropriate reward) when informing potential participants about the study
+- Consent to participate in research is valid only if given voluntarily.
+To facilitate this, avoid coercion (i.e., threat of harm) and undue influence (i.e., excessive, improper, and/or inappropriate reward) when informing potential subjects about the study

 Language and Reading Level

-If you are targeting a community that includes a sizable number of non-English speakers: Have translated ICFs available for when English is not a potential participant’s first language.
-Whenever possible, have translated ICFs available ahead of time so you don’t have to wait to have the consent conversation with a potential participant.
+If you are targeting a community that includes a sizable number of non-English speakers: Have translated ICFs available when English is not a potential subject’s first language.
+Whenever possible, have translated ICFs available ahead of time so you don’t have to wait to have the consent conversation with a potential subject.

-If your study will enroll children younger than the legal age of majority in in your area: Consider whether assent documents are appropriate (in addition to the standard ICF) and/or whether it may be suitable to add an assent signature line to the standard ICF.
+If your study will enroll children younger than the legal age of majority in your area: Consider whether assent documents are appropriate (in addition to the standard ICF) and/or whether it may be suitable to add an assent signature line to the standard ICF.
+Most IRBs identify age ranges when assent may be necessary, so check with your IRB regarding their standards.

 Basic Elements of Informed Consent